LoganEStack/connect4/README.md

 Connect 4 is a two-player strategy game where the goal is to be the first to get four of your colored discs in a row—horizontally, vertically, or diagonally.
 Players take turns dropping one disc at a time into a 7-column, 6-row grid.
 Discs fall to the lowest available space in the chosen column.
 The game ends when one player connects four in a row or when the grid is full with no winner, resulting in a draw.

 ### How to Play
 Currently this game is played in the console window.
 Run main.py to start the game.
 Either the player or the computer is chosen at random to start.
 When it's the player's turn, enter a number to select a column in which to drop your piece.
 Press ctrl+c to quit at any time.
 Replace the AIPlayer object with another HumanPlayer object in main.py to play two player.
+Adjust the difficulty by changing the difficulty parameter in the AIPlayer instantiation to "easy", "medium", "hard", or "very hard".

 <!-- MINIMAX -->
 ## Minimax Algorithm